GOG-Games-com/How-to-Donate/README.md

 # How to Donate

-Donations help maintain site infrastructure by paying for the ongoing costs of cloud servers.
+Donations help maintain site infrastructure by paying for the ongoing costs of servers.
 You may donate any amount, but to receive benefits a minimum donation is required. **If you would like to receive benefits, please enclose information regarding your donation in an email to: [donate@gog-games.to](mailto:donate@gog-games.to?subject=Donation)**

 # Benefits